apereo/cas/docs/cas-server-documentation/ux/User-Interface-Customization-Views.md

 ## Thymeleaf

-CAS uses [Thymeleaf (v3.x)](https://www.thymeleaf.org) for its markup rendering engine.
+CAS uses [Thymeleaf](https://www.thymeleaf.org) for its markup rendering engine.
 Each template is decorated by `layout.html` template file, which provides a layout structure for the template's content.
 Individual components optimized for re-use among multiple templates are stored in the `src/main/resources/templates/fragments` folder, and referenced by the templates in `src/main/resources/templates`.

-Refer to the [Thymeleaf documentation](https://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html) for more information on its use and syntax.
+Refer to the [Thymeleaf documentation](https://www.thymeleaf.org/) for more information on its use and syntax.

 ## Warning Before Accessing Application